openturns/otpod/doc/source/examples/krigingPOD.rst

 .. code:: python

-    # set the covariance Model as a GeneralizedExponential with degre 3
+    # set the covariance Model as an absolute exponential model
     covColl = ot.CovarianceModelCollection(4)
     for i in xrange(4):
         covColl[i]  = ot.AbsoluteExponential(1, 1.)